wrightwriter/lwjgl-3-vlcj-5-interop/README.md

 # LWJGL 3 and vlcj 5 interop

 This example plays a video through vlcj and lets you use it as a texuture in lwjgl.
 Based on the [caprica demo](https://github.com/caprica/vlcj-lwjgl-demo).
 The difference between the two demos is that that one draws the video to the main window and this one draws it to a texture.

 This gives a lot of flexibility as to how to approach displaying it.
 For instance, you can display it on a quad in a 3d engine or composite multiple videos at once in a VJ tool.
+# Prerequisite
+Install vlc 4.0.0 as described in the [caprica demo](https://github.com/caprica/vlcj-lwjgl-demo).

+Download the [MediaInfo](https://mediaarea.net/en/MediaInfo/Download/Windows) binaries to get the video metadata and resolution at runtime.

+Set the jna library path, where the MediaInfo binaries are.
+This can be done through code:
+`System.setProperty("jna.library.path", "path-to-binaries");` or with this JRE command line: `-Djna.library.path=path-to-binaries`

 # Process
 > Initialize main glfw window.